J2897/Enable_PSR/README.md

 	http://www.example.com/crl/crl.der

-**example.com* can be any web-address and does not have to be related, nor similar, to any address used for PSR!*
+*www.example.com* can be any web-address and does not have to be related, nor similar, to any address used for PSR!

 The above example URI is also what you should set as the `CRL distribution point` on all of your certificates in XCA.